 Mezzo-Soprano Daniella Theresia strives to bring truth, love, and beauty to the world through her voice.
 Daniella received a Bachelor of Arts in music from Lawrence University in 2009 (Appleton, U.S.A.).
 Her quest for excellent vocal training eventually led her to Israel, where she studied privately with Professor Tamar Rachum-Roth (Buchmann-Mehta School of Music, Tel Aviv) from 2014-2016.
 With Professor Rachum, Daniella cultivated her musical expression through the interpretation of art song, eventually participating in the 2016 International Robert Schumann Competition (Zwickau, Germany), for which she prepared an hour’s recital of Lieder by Schumann and his contemporaries.

 Daniella moved to Toronto in the fall of 2016, with the desire to create a more beautiful world through her singing.
 Since coming to Canada, she has performed in productions with Toronto Masque Theatre (Dido and Aeneas/Aeneas & Dido (Chorus), 2017), Opera by Request (Rodelinda (Unulfo); Idomeneo (Idamante), 2017), Toronto City Opera (Le nozze di Figaro (Marcellina), 2018), Opera for All (various concerts, 2017-2019), and the Etobicoke Centennial Choir (featured soloist in Vivaldi’s Gloria, 2019).
-Daniella currently holds lead positions in the Toronto Oratory Choir at Holy Family Roman Catholic Church, the professional choir at Beth Sholom Synagogue, and the Etobicoke Centennial Choir.
+Daniella currently holds lead positions in the Etobicoke Centennial Choir and St John’s United Church choir in Oakville.
 She continues to nurture her passion for art song and enjoys bringing unfamiliar repertoire to new audiences in a variety of solo concerts and events throughout the GTA.

 Daniella currently resides in Oakville with her husband and fellow musician, David Finneran, and their cat.
 When not singing, she can be found gardening, creating in the kitchen, or enjoying nature.